Daniela000/ARC_project/README.md

  ```
  python3 heterogeneous.py
  ```
-The generated files would be located in the /results directory.
+The generated files would be located in the respective directories.